 The Yaeyama Islands, Okinawa: Japan’s Tropical Paradise

-When you hear the word Japan the first things that generally come to mind are neon lit skyscrapers, geishas and sushi.
+When you hear the word Japan the first things that generally come to mind are neon lit skyscrapers, geishas, sushi and of course Mount Fuji.
 After spending a month there in 2010 we knew there was a lot more to discover in this wonderful country.
 From stunning countryside to a rich cultural history, Japan is by far our favourite country to visit.
 What we didn’t know though is that Japan has a secret.
 Did you know that Japan has tropical islands?
 Neither did we.
 Welcome to the Yaeyama Islands, Okinawa, Japan’s tropical paradise.

 Where are the Yaeyama Islands?

 The Yaeyama Islands are in the province of Okinawa and are Japan’s remotest islands.
 In fact they are closer to Taiwan than they are mainland Japan.
 However, don’t let their remoteness put you off from visiting them.
 They are only a 3 hour flight away from Tokyo and they add the perfect antidote to bustling Tokyo.